ErZicky/CRUD_DEMO_SHOWCASE/README.md

-# Spring Boot CRUD & REST API Demo
+# Spring Boot CRUD & REST API Demo: an educational Java/Spring project

-A clean and educational Java/Spring project designed to demonstrate the core principles of RESTful API development.

 This is a simple Java/Spring project I created to master the basics of CRUD and REST API development a while back.
 I've refactored the code for better clarity and added English comments to help others who might need it to understand the core concepts.